 Grace, who said she thoroughly enjoyed the jubilee celebrations this year, is set to make another record by going strong into 2013.

-The Lib Dems Deputy Leader Simon Hughes told ITV1's The Agenda that he is opposed to the statutory regulation of the press.
+The Liberal Democrat Deputy Leader Simon Hughes told ITV1's The Agenda that he is opposed to the statutory regulation of the press.

 Lord Justice Leveson's report is published on Thursday.